 And how about a Derby Day celebration with the Governor?

 No matter how late you party Derby Eve, you'll want to get up in time for the first race - and maybe even earlier than that.
 The Governor of Kentucky is expecting you.

-A big public Derby morning breakfast in Kentucky's capital, Frankfort (27 miles west of Lexington via I-64), has been a Kentucky tradition since the 1930s.
-This year, the Old Capitol is the focus of activity, and downtown restaurants are offering breakfast specials.
+A big public Derby celebration in Kentucky's capital, Frankfort (27 miles west of Lexington via I-64), has been a Kentucky tradition since the 1930s.
+The Old Capitol is typically the focus of activity, and downtown restaurants are offering breakfast specials.
+A free concert features bands from across the Commonwealth on the stage directly in front of the Old State Capitol.
+Kentucky artists will be exhibiting and selling their work.
 The event usually runs from around 9 a.m. to 1 p.m.
-Call the Governor's office at 502-564-2611 for more information.
+Call the Franklin County Tourism and Convention Commission at 502-875-8687 for more information.

 Year-round, spot a slew of past winners.

 Derby Day isn't the only time to see a Derby winner in Lexington.
 Just as Hollywood has its "homes of the stars," the Bluegrass has the homes of the champions.
 Most of the living Kentucky Derby winners are stabled at the beautiful farms surrounding Lexington.